 This bridge's main vertical lift span is alone an impressive and historic structure.
 It was built in 1957.
 However, this bridge also features an extremely long approach spans to the east of the vertical lift that allow the line to act as an elevated rail line for a short time, as it curves and passes under the nearby expressway bridge.
 The highlight of this approach system is a skewed warren through truss with riveted connections.
 In addition, a non-skewed warren through truss with riveted connections is provides a westerly approach to the structure.
 In turn, a through plate girder overpass provides a westerly approach to this truss span.
-At least some of this approach system apparently is much older than the lift span, and dates to 1917.
+At least some of this approach system apparently is much older than the lift span, and dates to 1906-1917.

 This bridge is historically significant as a noteworthy construction achievement, due to the combined length of the bridge.

 |A collection of overview and detail photos.
-This photo gallery contains a combination of Original / Full Sized photos and Mobile Optimized photos in a touch-friendly popup viewer.
+This photo gallery contains a combination of Original Size photos and Mobile Optimized photos in a touch-friendly popup viewer.
 Alternatively, Browse Without Using Viewer|

-© Copyright 2003-2017, HistoricBridges.org.
+© Copyright 2003-2022, HistoricBridges.org.
 All Rights Reserved.
 Disclaimer: HistoricBridges.org is a volunteer group of private citizens.
 HistoricBridges.org is NOT a government agency, does not represent or work with any governmental agencies, nor is it in any way associated with any government agency or any non-profit organization.
 While we strive for accuracy in our factual content, HistoricBridges.org offers no guarantee of accuracy.
 Information is provided "as is" without warranty of any kind, either expressed or implied.
 Information could include technical inaccuracies or errors of omission.
 Opinions and commentary are the opinions of the respective HistoricBridges.org member who made them and do not necessarily represent the views of anyone else, including any outside photographers whose images may appear on the page in which the commentary appears.
 HistoricBridges.org does not bear any responsibility for any consequences resulting from the use of this or any other HistoricBridges.org information.
 Owners and users of bridges have the responsibility of correctly following all applicable laws, rules, and regulations, regardless of any HistoricBridges.org information.